chrisgrieser/obsidian-extra-md-commands/README.md

 2. Assign `cmd/ctrl + B` as the hotkey for the command `Underscore Bold`.

 ## Installation
-This plugin is still in beta.
-You can install it nonetheless via the [BRAT plugin](https://github.com/TfTHacker/obsidian42-brat).

-When finished, it will be available via Obsidian's Community Plugin Browser.
-(Obsidian → `Settings` → `Community Plugins` → `Browse` → Search for "Extra Markdown & HTML Syntax",)
+This plugin is available in Obsidian's Community Plugin Browser: `Settings` → `Community Plugins` → `Browse` → Search for "Extra Markdown & HTML Syntax"

 ## Credits